OWQ: Outlier-Aware Weight Quantization for Efficient Fine-Tuning and Inference of Large Language Models: OWQ: Outlier-aware Weight Quantization

 \section{OWQ: Outlier-aware Weight Quantization}

-To address this problem, we propose a novel idea called Outlier-aware Weight Quantization (OWQ).
-The algorithm is designed on top of OPTQ, but it includes additional pipelines that selectively handle weak columns with high-precision, minimizing quality degradation.
+To tackle this issue, we introduce a novel concept termed Outlier-aware Weight Quantization (OWQ).
+OWQ encompasses two steps: initially, it identifies the weak columns and excludes them from quantization.
+Subsequently, it quantizes the remaining weights to extreme low-precision using meticulously tuned quantization parameters.
+The overview of the proposed OWQ scheme is illustrated in \Cref{fig:owq_wct_main} Left.
+In this section, we thoroughly discuss the details of the OWQ implementation.

-In the previous section, we highlighted the relationship between the Hessian matrix and sensitivity caused by activation outliers in ~\cref{eq:hessian}.
+In ~\cref{eq:hessian}, we highlighted the relationship between the Hessian matrix and sensitivity caused by activation outliers.
 We also demonstrated that the final error is influenced by the quadratic terms of perturbations with the Hessian matrix in ~\cref{eq:error_H}.
-In addition, a previous study \cite{dong2020hawq} has suggested using the product of the trace of the Hessian matrix and the Frobenius norm of the perturbation to approximate the sensitivity of quantization.
-Building on these insights, we define the sensitivity of $j$-th column as follows:
+Building on these insights, we define the sensitivity of $j$-th weight column as follows:

 where $\lambda_j$ is the $j$-th diagonal element of the Hessian matrix.
-In this work, we extend the study~\cite{dong2020hawq} that allocates layer-wise bit-width based on each layer's sensitivity: the sensitivity is measured at a more granular level, focusing on the columns of the weight matrix.
 By analyzing the sensitivity of individual columns, we can effectively identify the weak columns that are vulnerable to quantization and require higher precision.
-When the goal is to select a specific number ($k$) of weak columns, the proposed metric is utilized to choose the top-$k$ columns based on their highest sensitivity values.
+When the goal is to select a specific number ($k$) of weak columns, the proposed metric is utilized to choose the top-$k$ sensitive columns based on their sensitivity values.

+It is worth noting that hessian-based metrics have been often used in previous studies~\cite{dong2019hawq,dong2020hawq}.
+While our work has a distinctive difference in the granularity of the quantization domain and detailed expression, our observation is well aligned with the intuition of the existing studies.

+Following the selection of weak columns, the remaining weights are quantized into low-precision.
+Any low-precision quantization scheme is applicable, but we employ OPTQ.
+Since OPTQ also utilizes sequential column-wise quantization, the weights excluding the weak columns can be seamlessly integrated into the OPTQ framework.
+Additionally, please note that the weak columns can be used to further mitigate errors that occur during the OPTQ process.
+OPTQ updates the remaining unquantized weights to compensate for the errors caused by quantizing the weight columns in the current step, as shown in \cref{eq: gptq2}.
+By rearranging the high-precision weak columns to the end of the weight before utilizing OPTQ, quantization errors from other columns during the OPTQ process can be largely compensated for by the weak columns.
+Since the weak columns are retained with full-precision, these compensated values can be preserved even if all other columns are quantized.